Knowing a second language is something that everyone can benefit from. If you want

 you need to understand other cultures.
 If you want to conduct research in the international

 community, you need to understand the language your peers are speaking.
 We can help

 you reach your goals.

-The Course Override request form for Spring 2019 will be available on
+The Course Override request form for Spring 2019 is live!

 Foreign Language Placement Test

 All incoming students are required to take the Placement Test.